binary-com/binary-static/README.md

   or
 - `grunt shell:remove_folder --folder=br_branchname1,br_branchname2,...`: only removes the specified folder(s) from your gh-pages.

+  or
+- `grunt shell:remove_folder --keep --folder=br_branchname1,br_branchname2,...`: only keeps the specified folder(s) on your gh-pages and removes everything else.
+Just add the `--keep` flag.

 ### Preview on your local machine
 - To preview your changes locally, run `sudo grunt serve`
 - It will watch for js/css changes and rebuild on every change you make.